Early Hick

 tores tor'er malitarmountain-ABS height-VERB pool-SUPE"The mountain is taller than the pool"(lit. "mountain heights above-pool")

-Section titled “Less Than”Uses the subessive case (-asam “under/below”):
+Section titled “Less Than”Uses the sublative case (-asam “lower than/below in degree”):

-males tor'er torasampool-ABS height-VERB mountain-SUBE"The pool is less tall than the mountain"(lit. "pool heights under-mountain")
+males tor'er torasampool-ABS height-VERB mountain-SUBL"The pool is less tall than the mountain"(lit. "pool heights lower-than-mountain")

-'altanes vinu'er 'alasamman-ABS birth-VERB person-SUBE"The man is younger than the person"(lit. "man births under-person")
+'altanes vinu'er 'alasamman-ABS birth-VERB person-SUBL"The man is younger than the person"(lit. "man births lower-than-person")Equality

 Section titled “Equality”Uses the comparative particle kas (see: Comparative Markers):